kgrid-lab/Rplumber-server/README.md

 A Swagger UI will open in a separate window for you to try the API.

 ### Test Server Routes
-The test server mounts three routes, each with an endpoint
+The test server mounts two routes, each with an endpoint
 - `/99999-hepc/predict`
 - `/hello-world/welcome`